anwardr/CISC324-W25/Labs/Lab2/install-xv6-riscv.md

 To install and run xv6-riscv on Ubuntu 24.04 LTS, follow these steps:

-1. Install the necessary dependencies: Open a terminal and execute the following commands to update your package list and install the required packages:
+1. Install the necessary dependencies: Open a linux terminal and execute the following commands to update your package list and install the required packages:
 ```bash
 sudo apt update
 sudo apt install -y build-essential gcc-riscv64-linux-gnu qemu-system-riscv64 gdb-multiarch